 The SSERC website offers a range of STEM-based IDL resources and ideas at:

-We encourage IDL Network member to contribute and share IDL resources and links to resources at other locations.
+We invite and encourage IDL Network members to contribute and share IDL resources and links to resources at other locations.
+For further information see Contributing New Resources to the IDL Network below.

 Articles about IDL